asewaket/cx-202-p1/README.md

 ## Project Structure

-- `assembler`: Converts K2 assembly code into machine code.
+- `assembler/`: Converts K2 assembly code into machine code.
-- `simulator`: Simulates the execution of K2 machine code.
+- `simulator/`: Simulates the execution of K2 machine code.
 - `flowcharts/`: Contains flowcharts for each of the 9 instructions to be executed.

 ## Features